 As the volcano is fairly easy to access (By Antarctic standards), it has been much explored.
 Thus, until 2016 the New Mexico Institute of Mining and Technology (USA) had here Mount Erebus Volcano Observatory.
-They created a summer field camp not too far from the summit, at the height of 3,400 m.
+They created a summer field camp not too far from the summit, at a height of 3,400 m.
 Also, around the volcano was a network of seismic stations.